- » FIU Nature Preserve

 Each year many people volunteer their time at the FIU Nature Preserve.
 Most of the volunteers are students, but there are also many FIU staff and local community members that donate their time as well.

 With so many opportunities to experience the FIU Nature Preserve, you too can see what makes volunteering here so rewarding.
 Register now for a volunteer day or two this semester!
-View the summer volunteer schedule
+View the fall volunteer schedule

 Have questions about volunteering?
 Check out our Volunteering FAQs.
 If you or your child is under the age of 18 please print and sign the Volunteer Waiver and bring to the volunteer day if the parent of guardian will not be in attendance.